deadlysyn/grouper/README.md

 group members removed, etc. start with a conversation.
 If it's a common enough use case, submit a PR. :-)

-To add new team members to one of your groups, use the `groupadd` helper This is only a convenience wrapper, you could just curl the API or use/build other options.
+To add new team members to one of your groups, use the `groupadd` helper.
+This is only a convenience wrapper, you could just curl the API or use/build other options.
 Endpoints are documented in [Implementation Detail](https://github.com/deadlysyn/grouper/blob/main/docs/IMPLEMENTATION.md).